Gustavo Leal (football manager)

-Gustavo José da Silva Leal (born 9 May 1986) is a Brazilian professional football coach.
+Gustavo José da Silva Leal (born 9 May 1986) is a Brazilian professional football coach who currently manages Canadian Premier League club Atlético Ottawa.

 Career

 Early career

 Born and raised in Petrópolis, Rio de Janeiro, Leal graduated in Physical Education at the Catholic University of Petrópolis, and began working with football in 2006, as a fitness coach.
 He was in charge of Serrano and Imperial's youth sides, before becoming the head coach of the latter's first team on 6 April 2012; he previously acted as an interim for the side in one match, a 0–0 draw against Sampaio Corrêa-RJ.

 After avoiding relegation from the Campeonato Carioca Série B, Leal was kept as head coach for the 2013 season, but the club withdrew from the competition in March.
 On 3 April 2013, he was appointed in charge of Mesquita, but left in June after suffering relegation.

 In October 2013, Leal took over Quissamã for the remaining matches of the year's Copa Rio.
 He left the club the following 15 February, to join the youth categories of Fluminense.
 He worked at the club's under-17 squad, before being named interim coach of affiliate side ŠTK Šamorín in Slovakia on 1 March 2018, after Mika Lönnström left.

 Confirmed as head coach of Šamorín in July 2018, Leal was replaced by Sanjin Alagić in December, and returned to Fluminense as their under-20 coach.